AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 >
 >This feature is for Beta users only and is not yet accessible to all customers.
 Contact your Adobe Commerce Beta program manager for assistance and questions.

-Get started with the Commerce Admin Integration with Experience Cloud by configuring the Commerce application to use the Commerce Admin Unified Experience and Commerce Events extensions.
+Get started with the Experience Cloud integration with Commerce Admin by configuring the Commerce application to use the Commerce Admin Unified Experience and Commerce Events extensions.

 ## Prerequisites